Inside Sales: 7 Steps to Help Build an Effective Inside Sales ProcessGraham Richardson

 Cold calling.
 Cold emailing.
 Social Selling.
 All methods to be used & embraced.
 Everyone will have their preference on which method to use & why, so again – choose the one that best fits your business.

-- cold emailing; essentially, you have a of attention, of the person to whom you’re emailing.
+- cold emailing; essentially, you have a 10-second window of attention, of the person to whom you’re emailing.
 To get your buyers or prospects to open you are expecting them, or Asking them, to do 4 things;

 - open your email.